Did you know that plants can “taste” light?

 Black Dog LEDs also emit enough green light (500 to 560 nm) and a small quantity of UV light (375 to 400 nm).

-Modern grow lamps, like Black Dog LEDs, are hundred times better than an HPS lamp.
+Modern grow lamps, like Black Dog LEDs, are a hundred times better than an HPS lamp.

 · HLG 600 V2 RSpec Quantum Board